Masmellowwwww/my-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+# Step 3
+### Run Your FastAPI Application
+You can run your FastAPI app using uvicorn.
+In your terminal, navigate to the directory where your main.py file is located and execute the following command:

+[ uvicorn main:app --reload ]

+**main**: This refers to the name of the Python file without the .py extension.
+**app**: This is the instance of the FastAPI application you created.
+**--reload**: This option enables auto-reload, so the server restarts whenever you make changes to the code.

+### Access Your Application
+Once the server is running, you should see output indicating that your application is running on http://127.0.0.1:8000.
+You can access it in your web browser or use tools like curl or Postman.

+To see the API documentation (Swagger UI), go to http://127.0.0.1:8000/docs.

-##I hope it works too!
-If you run into any issues or need help, just let me know!
+# I hope it works too!
+If you run into any issues or need help, just let me know! <3 <3 <3